HilliamT/Vapor-Authenticator/README.md

   <img src="/assets/VaporGeneralDemo.gif" text-align="center">
 </div>

-* Use the app as your main device authenticator!
+* Use the app as your main device authenticator
 * Generate Steam Guard codes to login to different websites using your Steam account
 * Revoke the authenticator with little hassle
 * View and switch between all of your accounts
 * Access proxy Steamcommunity.com web sessions as your other accounts
 * View your Steam profile in a jiffy
-* Login to the app via OAuth using just a previous username
+* Login to the app passwordless via OAuth using just a previous username
 #### `Trading`

 <div style="text-align: center;">